-Microsoft Word 2013 introduced the Insert Control feature for inserting a new column or row with one click.
+Another quick way to create a table in Word is the Insert Control feature.
+You can create a new column or row with one click.
 Hover the mouse over a table.
 A bar appears right outside your table between two existing columns or rows. click on it when it appears, and a new column or row will be inserted at that position.

 Select Move with Text if the text is directly related to the table data.
 The table is vertically aligned to the related paragraph around it.
 If the table data applies to the whole document, you can keep the option unchecked.

 Sizing tables and positioning them accurately is an art in itself.
 If you need precise measurements to size your rows and columns—use the ruler.

 Hover the mouse over a border.
 When the double-arrow pointer appears, click the border and hold down the ALT key.
 Microsoft Word shows specific measurements on the ruler.
 Move the rows and columns to fit your measurements.